USEPA/EPA_MOVES_Model/docs/FolderByFolder.md

 ## amazon

-This folder contains jars and other code to help setup and to run MOVES on the cloud.
+This folder contains jars and other code to help setup and to run MOVES in the cloud.

 ## ant